 Now I want to hear from you.
 Which is your favorite must have daylily?
 Please let me know in the comments below.

 Admin note: This post first appeared on the blog in July of 2016.
-I have updated the daylily gallery to add several new named varieties for your gardening help.
+I have updated the daylily gallery to add several new named varieties for your gardening help and a video for you to enjoy.

 I love this!
 I’m a daylily addict.
 I have more on my wish list than I will ever have room for.